chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 ### App Panel

-**View info link**: Open the app's info link in a new tab.
+**View info link**: Open the app's information link in a new tab.

-**View sub-dependencies**: See a graph of sub-dependencies of the chosen app in a new tab.
+**View sub-dependencies**: See a graph of a chosen app's sub-dependencies in a new tab.

 ### Advanced Options